 Unlike our Action Mockups which only support a single view and Hi-Res output — AR Mockups support 168 different views and 3 output options.
 These options are Hi-Res, Video and Spinnable player.
-Additionally, each these output options has 5 render styles to choose from, matte, bright, semi-gloss, gloss and high-gloss.
+Additionally, each of these output options offers 5 render styles to choose from, matte, bright, semi-gloss, gloss and high-gloss.

 We’ll review each option and the rendered results below.

 The Hi-Res Single View output is the default rendering option for AR Mockups and is visually equivalent to our Action Mockups render results.